inemajo/rust-book-fr/FRENCH/src/ch07-03-paths-for-referring-to-an-item-in-the-module-tree.md

 ## Paths for Referring to an Item in the Module Tree
 -->

-## Les chemins pour désigner un élément dans l'arborescence de module
+## Désigner un élément dans l'arborescence de modules

 <!--
 To show Rust where to find an item in a module tree, we use a path in the same